6 Tips To Increase Order Volume On Your Restaurant Website

 Once customers try your food, they’re more likely to return—especially if you give them a reason to.

-Reward repeat customers with a loyalty program.
+Reward repeat customers with a loyalty program

 A simple system like “Order 5 times, get $10 off” can help turn one-time visitors into regulars.
 The key is to make it easy to understand and redeem—customers should see the value right away.

-Use rewards to shift customers away from third-party apps.
+Use rewards to shift customers away from third-party apps

 Many customers default to third-party delivery apps out of habit, even if they’d save money ordering directly.
+For a restaurant owner, encouraging direct orders not only increases profits but also reduces reliance on commission-heavy third-party apps.

 To break that habit, your online ordering experience needs to be just as easy—if not easier—than using a third party delivery app.